sloth30799/Quizzal-app/README.md

 # Note

-The default diffculty is setted to hard. xD
+The default difficulty is setted to hard. xD